STAGE 4 MELANOMA

 What tests are carried out for stage 4 melanoma?

 These are used to confirm the presence of deposits of melanoma in other parts of the body.
-A biopsy may involve the removal of a lump or the taking of a sample with a fine needle.
+A biopsy may involve the removal of a lump or the taking of a sample with a needle (fine needle biopsy/core biopsy).
 The sample is then sent to a laboratory for a doctor called a pathologist to examine under a microscope.
+A sample of your melanoma will also be sent for genetic testing, in particular to look for a specific gene mutation (a change in the arrangement of the building blocks of your melanoma), known as a BRAF mutation.
+This gene mutation makes an altered BRAF protein which makes the melanoma cells grow.
+Around 50% of melanomas will have a BRAF mutation.

 Multidisciplinary Team (MDT) Meetings